-Leadership values are not only confined to the running of a political campaign, party or country for that matter, however, like in any venture that has an objective and deals with human beings – it forms the backbone of a successful any business.
+Leadership values are not only confined to the running of a political campaign, party, or country for that matter, however, like in any venture that has an objective and deals with human beings – it forms the backbone of a successful business.

 This why it is critical for companies to adopt the right practices and responsible leadership to enable them to address both internal and external issues affecting them.

 This is even most relevant when dealing with a company that has a multinational operational facet such as the Murray and Roberts Group – a South African company that operates in a global setting.

 This specific multinational company was used in a case study for a research paper because it is firmly entrenched in the construction and engineering industry.